ucsd-progsys/131-web/lectures/02-haskell.md

+---
-# A Crash Course in Haskell
+title: A crash course in Haskell
+date: 2016-09-26
+headerImg: books.jpg
+---

 We're going to do this real fast; for 131: